 IPR Fay Lomax Cook Monday Colloquia – IPR’s signature, interdisciplinary colloquium series, which takes place Mondays from 12:00 to 1:00 p.m.
 Speakers are typically IPR fellows or associates, discussing their latest policy-relevant research.
-Organizer: David Figlio
+Organizer: James Druckman

 IPR C2S Colloquia – This occasional series brings together social, life, and biomedical scientists who examine how broad social, racial/ethnic, and economic disparities "get under the skin" and affect human development and physical health.
 Organizer: Thomas McDade

 IPR Series on Performance Measurement and Rewards – Speakers examine how good performance is measured in areas such as education, healthcare, policing, courts, and charities—in search of common problems and solutions.
-They are held in fall and spring, usually on Tuesdays from 3:30 to 5:00 p.m.
+One or two take place in fall and spring, usually on Wednesdays from 3:30 to 5:00 p.m.
 Organizer: Burton Weisbrod

-Applied Micro and Labor & Education Policy Seminar Series – This series, joint with Northwestern’s Department of Economics, takes place on Thursdays from 3:00 to 4:30 p.m.
-The applied economists tackle myriad subjects in education, developmental economics, social policy, and other areas.
-Organizer: Lee Lockwood
+Joint Economics/IPR Series – This series, joint with Northwestern’s Department of Economics, takes place on Thursdays from 3:00 to 4:30 p.m.
+The economists tackle myriad subjects in microeconomics, development and trade, education and social policy, and other areas.
+Organizer: Economics faculty.

 Two of IPR’s key policy-relevant events are its: